 Describe your typical process with a couple.

-What is your #1 top tip for keeping a crowd entertained?
+What is your No. 1 top tip for keeping a crowd entertained?

 Plenty of humour and interaction, but without putting anyone down